xinwenfu/VChat_KSTET_DLL/README.md

 	https://github.com/DaintyJet/VChat_KSTET_DLL/assets/60448620/ee57745f-bddc-4f6f-8788-372524798848

 #### Shellcode Generation
-We will as has been stated many times previously be using the LoadLibraryA function which has the following function signature:
+We will as has been stated many times previously, be using the LoadLibraryA function, which has the following function signature:
 ```
 HMODULE LoadLibraryA(
   [in] LPCSTR lpLibFileName
 );
 ```
 * `LPCSTR lpLibFileName`: This is a string specifying the DLL to be loaded, this can be a UNC path.
-* This will return the handle to the module if it succeeds, otherwise it will be NULL.
+* This will return the handle to the module if it succeeds otherwise it will be NULL.

 The string we need to push on the stack is `\\10.0.2.15\A\mal.dll` as was discussed in the [Malicious DLLs](#malicious-dlls) section earlier.
 As we are working with a 32-bit system we need to split this string of 24 bytes (23 chars + 1 NULL) into 4 byte chunks for the optimal PUSH operations onto the stack.
 Thr [original blog](https://fluidattacks.com/blog/vulnserver-kstet-alternative/) provides the following shellscript.